ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

                 continue
 ```

 In the above code the IndexError must be catched because not every LDAP packet has a ['Raw'] field.

-Hovewer, this is not the final Code like in the
+Like in the previous task with the DNS Tunnel, every packet that will be altered has to be deleted from the initial list and inserted again.
+It is recommended to create a dictionary again with the position of the packet as key and the new packet as value.
+Afterwards you can iterate over the dictionary and delete the packages with the pop function and insert the new one with the insert function.

+**Task** Iterate over the packets and replace for every packet that has an occurence of the hackinglab domain in the LDAP Protocol, the domain with windowsdomain.

 ### Task 4: Replace IP Addresses